NGO-Algorithm-Audit/AlgorithmAudit_website/content/nederlands/technical-tools/documentation/classification-quick-scan.md

             type: radio
             visible_when_or:
               - visible_when_and:
-                  - identifier: q6
-                    value: option6
-              - visible_when_and:
-                  - identifier: q8
-                    value: option4
-              - visible_when_and:
                   - identifier: q1
+                    value: 'no'
+                  - identifier: q3
                     value: yes1
               - visible_when_and:
                   - identifier: q2
-                    value: 'no'
-              - visible_when_and:
-                  - identifier: q4
                     value: option6
               - visible_when_and:
-                  - identifier: q3
+                  - identifier: q5
-                    value: option6
+                    value: option8
               - visible_when_and:
+                  - identifier: q6
+                    value: 'no'
+              - visible_when_and:
                   - identifier: q7
+                    value: option4
+              - visible_when_and:
+                  - identifier: q7
-                    value: 'no'
+                    value: option5
           - identifier: output2
             title: >-
               Uw toepassing is op basis van uw antwoorden waarschijnlijk een